 Website content writing

-As an experienced website content writer, I can help you make sure that your website does three important things:
+As an experienced website content writer, I can help you find ways to make your website copy work harder.
+Here's how:

-1/ Quickly lets your audience know in as clear and enticing a way as possible what it is that your business does.
-Believe it or not, thousands of websites get this wrong!
+1/ You need it to quickly let your audience know in as clear and enticing a way as possible what it is that your business does.
+Thousands of websites get this wrong – I'll work hard to make sure we get it right.

 2/ I'll work out how to write web content that allows people to move through your site with ease – with a clear idea of where they currently are and where they should go next.